 School Visits and Youth Symposium

-On Monday, March 24, 2014, Johns Hopkins East Baltimore Community Affairs and Johns Hopkins Institute for Clinical and Translational Research hosted the 2014 Henrietta Lacks Baltimore City Youth Symposium.
-In an effort to supplement classroom learning, the symposium invited 350 Baltimore City high school students to Johns Hopkins in an effort to introduce real-life research initiatives, career paths, and discussion based around HeLa stem cells and biotechnology.
+The Johns Hopkins East Baltimore Community Affairs and Johns Hopkins Institute for Clinical and Translational Research hosted the first official Henrietta Lacks Baltimore City Youth Symposium Monday, March 24, 2014.
+In an effort to supplement classroom learning, 350 Baltimore City high school students were invited to Johns Hopkins in an effort to introduce real-life research initiatives, career paths, and discussions based around HeLa stem cells and biotechnology.
 The symposium also offered an opportunity for students to further understand bioethics through history and today.
 The day concluded with a panel-style Q&A featuring members of the Lacks family.

-The video above was filmed on that day and captures key aspects of the program.
+This video captures key aspects of the program.

 In the first half of 2012, well over 200 students and teachers from regional middle and high schools, through the course of several visits, came to the Johns Hopkins medical campus to further engage their students outside of the classroom after reading The Immortal Life of Henrietta Lacks.
 During the visits, students were privileged to hear from Mrs.Lacks’ grandson, Ron Lacks, about the evolving relationship between Johns Hopkins and the Lacks family.
 Many labs volunteered to open their doors to invite students to see working stem cell labs, including viewing HeLa cells.
 Another core portion of the visits are bioethics discussions with members of our faculty.
 As a result of the popularity of the tours, we decided to host an annual symposium each Spring and invite students from surrounding high schools.